Frequently Asked Questions (FAQ)

 How can I set column widths?

-This can be done with the following CSS code (that just needs to be added to the “Custom CSS” textarea in the “Plugin Options”):
+Setting column widths for your tables is possible with a short piece CSS code that just needs to be added to the “Custom CSS” textarea on the “Plugin Options” screen of TablePress:

 width: 100px;